jeanCarloMachado/challenges/merchant_guide/README.md

 - maybe use more of a declarative programming style, this is the kind of problem that would be solved nicely in a more functional, combinatorial way
+- a tokenizer would be a nice thing to use in this problem, even more if harder phrases were required

 In resume, there's a lot room for improvement here.
 But clean code